pgspider/sqlite_fdw/README.md

 In OS `sqlite_fdw` works as executed code with permissions of user of PostgreSQL server.
 Usually it is `postgres` OS user.
 For interacting with SQLite database without access errors ensure this user have follow permissions:
 - read permission on all directories by path to the SQLite database file;
 - read permission on SQLite database file;
-- write permissions both on SQLite database file and *directory it contains* if you don't need *readonly* mode.
+- write permissions both on SQLite database file and *directory it contains* if you need a modification.
 During `INSERT`, `UPDATE` or `DELETE` in SQLite database, SQLite engine functions makes temporary files with transaction data in the directory near SQLite database file.
 Hence without write permissions you'll have a message `failed to execute remote SQL: rc=8 attempt to write a readonly database`.

 ## CREATE FOREIGN TABLE options